Stocks sink as investors wait for the Fed's rate hike - KTVZ

 The housing numbers are unlikely to change the minds of Fed policy makers, who will announce another rate hike on Wednesday.
 The market is pricing in a nearly 85% chance of a third consecutive three-quarters of a percentage point increase.

-But there are some who believe the Fed will be even more aggressive and raise rates by an unprecedented full percentage point.
+But there are some who believe the Fed will be even more aggressive and raise rates by an unprecedented full percentage point, or 100 basis points, mainly due to continued inflation pressures.

+“The consumer price index report has introduced a level of uncertainty about how the Fed will behave,” said Garrett DeSimone, head of quantitative research at OptionMetrics.
+DeSimone said he thinks the Fed should raise rates by 100 basis points, a move that would be a “ripping off the Band-Aid hike.”

 Tuesday’s market sell-off follows a modest rally to start the week.
 Stocks surged at the end of the trading session Monday after hovering near break-even levels for most of the day.